Mortgage Reserves & Assets Needed to Buy a Home

 As you plan to purchase a home, be sure to consider mortgage reserves in your budgeting.
 An easy way to research how much you may need is by trying a mortgage calculator.
 You can estimate your monthly mortgage payment based on your anticipated home price, loan term, and interest rate.
 Once you have that monthly payment, multiply it by two to get your minimum mortgage reserves.

 Better yet, make a call to a mortgage professional.
-When you choose to work with a salary-based mortgage consultant, you’ll receive guidance without any pressure.
+When you choose to work with a dedicated mortgage consultant, you’ll receive guidance without any pressure.
 Get your questions answered today by calling (800) 910-4055, and be another step forward along the path to homeownership.
 We’re even available nights and weekends.